smt970913/ConMED-RL/README.md

 This software module bridges the gap between research-grade OCRL algorithms and practical clinical deployment, providing healthcare professionals with AI-assisted decision support tools that maintain clinical safety standards while leveraging advanced Offline RL techniques.

 For detailed deployment instructions and clinical usage guidelines, refer to the `CDM-Software/DEPLOYMENT_GUIDE.md` documentation.

+## Docker Deployment Module

+**Status: Under Development**

+The Docker deployment module (`Docker-Deployment/`) is currently under active development and testing.
+This module aims to provide containerized deployment solutions for the ConMED-RL toolkit, including:

+- **Planned Features**:
+  - Dockerized application with optimized image configuration
+  - Multi-environment support (development, production, research)
+  - Nginx reverse proxy integration
+  - Monitoring solutions (Prometheus + Grafana)
+  - Automated build and deployment scripts
+  - Production-ready configurations with security hardening

+- **Current Status**:
+  - Docker configurations are available in the repository
+  - Comprehensive testing and validation are in progress
+  - Documentation is being finalized

+**Note**: Until the Docker deployment module is fully tested and validated, we recommend using **Method 2 (Local Installation)** for development and production deployments.
+For quick setup of the core algorithm module, **Method 1 (PyPI Installation)** is recommended.
+Please refer to the Installation Guideline section above for detailed instructions.

+For updates on the Docker deployment module, please check the repository or contact the maintainers.